Dan0sz/ffwp/README.md

 That's it!

+## Current Plugin Version Shortcode

+It does what the title says, it adds a shortcode which outputs the latest version of a defined plugin.

+The code is copied directly from [here](https://hawpmedia.com/how-to-get-easy-digital-downloads-product-version-number-with-shortcode/).

+### Usage

+Insert shorcode `[edd_product_version id="post_id_here"]` to display the version number of a defined product.

 ## Non-required Card State Field

 Dynamically detect if State should be a required field, based on the selected Country.